The XPL0 Programming Language

 "Algorithms + Data Structures = Programs."
 Over the years, versions of XPL0 have been ported to many different computers.
 The programs provided on this site are mostly for IBM-compatible PCs.
-They all run under DOS and under Here's an example of a complete XPL0 program.
-It displays the (moving) image at the right, and runs on any 32-bit PC (such as a Pentium) under under DOS or WinXP.
+They all run under DOS, Here's an example of a complete XPL0 program.
+It displays the (moving) image at the right, and it runs on any 32-bit PC (such as a Pentium) under DOS or WinXP.
 If running under Vista or later versions of Windows